Wheel Diameter, Width, Bolt Pattern and Offset

-For simplicity, we will work with 16x7 4-100 40S as our example wheel size.
+For simplicity, we will work with an example wheel size of:

 Wheel Bolt Pattern

 The bolt pattern, in our example 4-100, is made up of two measurements.
 The first number, 4, indicates the number of lug holes in the wheel.
 The second number, 100, indicates the distance in millimeters from one hole to another, across the face of the wheel.
 It is common for the second number in a bolt pattern to either be displayed in inches or millimeters.
-A wheel's bolt pattern must match the bolt pattern of the vehicle it is being mounted on.
-If there is even a slight difference between the wheel and vehicle’s bolt pattern, ride issues are inevitable and the possibility of the wheel remaining safely on the vehicle is minimized.
+A wheel's bolt pattern must exactly match the bolt pattern of the vehicle it is being mounted on.
+There are different types of bolt patterns most commonly from 4,5,6 and 8 lug patterns.

 If you have any questions or require any assistance, stop by any of our Discount Tire locations and we'll get you taken care of!